-Along with other Border Cities, Windsor experienced unprecedented growth in the early decades of the twentieth.
+Along with other Border Cities, Windsor experienced unprecedented growth in the early decades of the twentieth century.
 Downtown Windsor was a thriving mixture of office, commercial retail, services, hotels, places of entertainment, and community uses.
 The majority of the non-residential buildings were constructed of brick built to the property line.
 The Windsor Star properties remain as a physical remnant of the historic streetscape in the early decades of the 20th century.
-The Windsor Star buildings are also recognized landmark buildings in the downtown core.
-They have been situated at the prominent historic streets on Ferry and Pitt Streets for over a century or nearly a century.
+The Windsor Star buildings are also recognized landmark buildings in the downtown core, situated at the prominent corner of Ferry and Pitt Streets.